Human exam documentation evolved into protocol-guided examinations.

 Audience paths

-The same institutional foundation can speak to different buyers without losing focus.
+The same institutional foundation can speak to different audiences without losing focus.

 The platform should make its value clear for exam performers, operational leaders, and software partners without fragmenting the story.